User Account Control: Criticism

 There have been complaints that UAC notifications slow down various tasks on the computer such as the initial installation of software onto Windows Vista.
 It is possible to turn off UAC while installing software, and re-enable it at a later time.
 However, this is not recommended since, as File & Registry Virtualization is only active when UAC is turned on, user settings and configuration files may be installed to a different place (a system directory rather than a user-specific directory) if UAC is switched off than they would be otherwise.
 Also Internet Explorer 7's "Protected Mode", whereby the browser runs in a sandbox with lower privileges than the standard user, relies on UAC; and will not function if UAC is disabled.

 Yankee Group analyst Andrew Jaquith said, six months before Vista was released, that "while the new security system shows promise, it is far too chatty and annoying."
 By the time Windows Vista was released in November 2006, Microsoft had drastically reduced the number of operating system tasks that triggered UAC prompts, and added file and registry virtualization to reduce the number of legacy applications that triggered UAC prompts.
 However, David Cross, a product unit manager at Microsoft, stated during the RSA Conference 2008 that UAC was in fact designed to "annoy users," and force independent software vendors to make their programs more secure so that UAC prompts would not be triggered.
-Software written for Windows XP, and many peripherals, would no longer work in Windows Vista or 7 due to the extensive changes made in the introduction of UAC.
-The compatibility options were also insufficient.
 In response to these criticisms, Microsoft altered UAC activity in Windows 7.
 For example, by default users are not prompted to confirm many actions initiated with the mouse and keyboard alone such as operating Control Panel applets.

 In a controversial article, New York Times Gadgetwise writer Paul Boutin said "Turn off Vista's overly protective User Account Control.
 Those pop-ups are like having your mother hover over your shoulder while you work."
 Computerworld journalist Preston Gralla described the NYT article as "...one of the worst pieces of technical advice ever issued."